 Want to see how Gemini fans out a prompt into micro-intents?
-Open the Query Fan-out generator and map sub-intents your sections should cover.
+Open the Query Fan-out Generator in Wellows and map sub-intents your sections should cover.

-But here’s the shift: Gemini doesn’t just retrieve content like Google Search.
-It uses something query fan-out—breaking a single prompt into dozens of micro-questions and scanning for the most relevant, well-structured passages across the web.
+But here’s the shift: Gemini doesn’t just retrieve content like Google Search — it breaks a single query into dozens of micro-intents, scanning for the most relevant, structured, and credible passages across the web.

-That means visibility is no longer about one page ranking well.
-It’s about having the right answer for the right sub-intent, at the right moment.
+That means visibility is no longer about one page ranking well — it’s about providing the right answer for the right sub-intent at the right time.

 What is Google Gemini?